People often ask us what is our favorite destination in the world or what’s the most beautiful place we have been to…

 Alsace is one of our favorite regions in France.
 Its charming quaint towns with half-timbered houses, beautiful countryside, vineyards, and regional cuisine make it one of the best destinations in France!

 Our favorites are the picturesque town of Colmar and of course Strasbourg.
-If you can, take a trip through the countryside and also visit some of the smaller towns such as Obernai or Molsheim, to mention just a few.
+If you can, take a trip through the countryside and also visit some of the most beautiful towns on the Alsace Wine Route such as Eguisheim, Kayserberg, Riquewihr, Ribeauvillé, or Obernai, to mention just a few.

-How to visit: Strasbourg can be easily reached by train from Paris and Colmar is just a short ride from there.
+How to visit: Strasbourg can be easily reached by train from Paris and Colmar is just a short train ride from there.
 The towns themselves are best explored on foot.
-For the countryside, you’ll need a car, but there are also tours available.
+For the countryside, you’ll need a car, but there are also many amazing tours available.

 Mauritius has always intrigued me.
 This paradise-like island in the Indian Ocean is a popular honeymoon destination, but it has so much more to offer than just its white-sand beaches and luxury resorts.